 Molecularly Targeted Agents

 With breakthroughs in gene sequencing and other methods of tumor characterization, cancer has been redefined from a paradigm of classification based on tissue of origin to one of specific molecular characteristics, such as abnormalities in HER2, BRCA, BRAF, ALK and EGFR genes and proteins.
 The ability to identify specific disease subpopulations through mutations in certain genes and proteins has proven critical in oncology, making new treatments more effective than ever before.
 This “rational” drug design, in which targets are selected based on their observed role in cancer cell growth and survival, has been the cornerstone of BeiGene’s development efforts from the beginning, and we have three molecularly targeted investigational medicines in clinical trials.

-Our investigational BTK inhibitor; a potential mono- or combination therapy for B cell malignancies.
+Our BTK inhibitor; a potential mono- or combination therapy for B cell malignancies.

-Our investigational small molecule inhibitor of PARP1 and PARP2; a potential mono- or combination therapy for solid tumors.
+Our investigational small molecule inhibitor of PARP1 and PARP2, currently being evaluated as a monotherapy or in combinations in solid tumors.

 It sounds simple; but harnessing the body’s own immune system to fight cancer is a complex endeavor.
 Immune checkpoints are molecules on certain immune cells that are activated or inactivated to start an immune response.
 Our research and development team is focused on the PD-1/ PD-L1 axis as well as other aspects of tumor-associated immune cells in order to develop novel drugs which will enhance the ability of immune cells to mount a response against cancer cells.
 Additionally, we are trying to identify the mechanisms by which tumors evade immune systems and target other weak points in the cancer immunity cycle.